Manticore Search returns by default the top 20 matched documents in the result set.

 - sends the merged results to client

-From the application's point of view, there are no differences between searching through a regular index, or a distributed index at all.
-That is, distributed indexes are fully transparent to the application, and actually there's no way to tell whether the index you queried was distributed or local.
+From the application's point of view, there are no differences between searching through a regular table, or a distributed table at all.
+That is, distributed tables are fully transparent to the application, and actually there's no way to tell whether the table you queried was distributed or local.

 Read more about remote nodes.

 Multi-queries, or query batches, let you send multiple search queries to Manticore in one go (more formally, one network request).

 Generally, it all boils down to performance.
 First, by sending requests to Manticore in a batch instead of one by one, you always save a bit by doing less network round-trips.
 Second, and somewhat more important, sending queries in a batch enables Manticore to perform certain internal optimizations.
 In the case when there aren't any possible batch optimizations to apply, queries will be processed one by one internally.